rubix-studios-pty-ltd/payload-typesense/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Rubix Payload seriously.
+We take the security of PayloadCMS + Typesense Plugin seriously.
 If you believe you have found a security vulnerability, please report it to us following these steps:

 1. **DO NOT** create a public GitHub issue for the vulnerability.
 2. Contact us directly at one of the following: